US, Colombian paratroopers jump in to HYDRA III

 |0

-This work, US, Colombian paratroopers jump in to HYDRA III, by SFC Elvis Umanzor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US, Colombian paratroopers jump in to HYDRA III [Image 5 of 5], by SPC Leon Flowers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.